Even Wikipedia has a page dedicated to defining the cultural phenomenon known as the light bulb joke:

 A light bulb joke is a joke that asks how many people of a certain group are needed to change, replace, or screw in a light bulb.
 Generally, the punch line answer highlights a stereotype of the target group.
 There are numerous versions of the light bulb joke satirizing a wide range of cultures, beliefs and occupations.

 There are also times when I feel like the proverbial butt of all of those light bulb jokes.
 Instead of taking the most direct route to meet the needed change head-on, I drag my feet.
 I complain.
 I call for back-up.
 I make excuses.
-I lean into my personality or quirky tendencies in an effort to avoid the task at hand.
 Instead of simply making the change – replacing the broken with the functional – I try desperately to do it my way instead.
 Anything to delay the change.

 “Sometimes it takes a painful experience to make us change our ways.”
 Proverbs 20:30 (Good News Translation)